 When it comes to munchies Dillon’s first thought is pizza or teriyaki, “I’m not exactly healthy”, he said laughing through smoke.
 “There’s some better teriyaki over here,” he said comparing it to his hometown.
 He couldn’t let the westside have all the glory without a shoutout to Eastern WA.
 “Spokane has better cheeseburgers than here, though.
 The Dick’s over there is better.”

-Dillon definitely feels the love in South Seattle as an important part of The Evergreen Market team.
+As an educator Dillon definitely feels the love in South Seattle as an important part of The Evergreen Market team.
 He currently works at the North Renton location on Rainier, but he’s at educator meetings every week at corporate where they strengthen the department and vision for what the greatest cannabis experience can be.

-When asked if he had a mentor or role model in the industry, Dillon cited the founders of The Evergreen Market.
+When asked if he had a mentor or role model in the industry, educator Dillon cited the founders of The Evergreen Market.
 “I really look up to our owners, starting Evergreen from scratch is amazing.
 That they brought their vision to fruition is inspiring and definitely something I admire.”
 Being a part of the educator program has put Dillon working a little more directly with Eric Gaston, one of the three founders.

 “Being able to work more with Eric and learn some of his mantras and the way he thinks about things is amazing.
 The projects he leads, that I wouldn’t even think of as an owner, he has groups of people thinking about them.
 Being at the top of the pyramid and still being hands on and helping our success is just really awesome.”